lovivi/R-Cryptocurrencies/README.md

 binance_order_book_ticker("WTCETH", 20)
 ```
 #### binance_trade_list()
 This function retrieves aggregate trades list for a specific pair.
+It still has minor issues to be fixed.
 Four arguments: symbol, start_time, end_time, limit.
 If both start_time and end_time are sent, limit should not be sent AND the distance between startTime and endTime must be less than 24 hours.